Syntaxerr101/FHookPlus/README.md

 ## Usage:

 1. **Import Frida Binaries**:
-   - Navigate to the **Settings** menu.
+   - Navigate to the **Settings** tab.
-   - Use the **Frida Binary Manager** to import your preferred Frida binaries (e.g., Frida inject, HLuda inject, etc.).
+   - Use the **Frida Manager** to import/delete frida inject binaries (e.g., Frida inject, Hluda inject, etc ...).
 2. **Import Scripts**:
    - Go to the **Script Manager** in the settings.
-   - Import and organize your custom JavaScript files for dynamic analysis.
+   - Import/View/Delete custom JavaScript files.
 3. **Select Target App**:
-   - From the main interface, select the app you want to analyze by its package name.
+   - From the Home tab, add an app.
 4. **Run Injection**:
-   - Choose the desired Frida binary and script from the dropdown menus.
+   - Select frida binary and a script from the dropdown menus.
-   - Click **Inject** to start the dynamic analysis process.
+   - Click **START** to start the process injection.
+   - Click **DELETE** to delete the current config.

 ---